Connie Smith (1998 album): Recording and content

 Smith's eponymous album was recorded in Nashville, Tennessee.
-The sessions were held at the Hounds Ear studio and the Sound Emporium Studio — both located in Nashville, Tennessee.
+The sessions were held at the Hounds Ear studio and the Sound Emporium Studios — both located in Nashville, Tennessee.
 Stuart served as the album's producer, with assistance from Justin Niebank.
-Allmusic album reviewer, Thom Jurek called the album's sound to be "tough traditional honky tonk music with an edge that makes it very attractive as a rock & roll record."
+Allmusic album reviewer, Thom Jurek, described the album's sound as "tough traditional honky tonk music with an edge that makes it very attractive as a rock & roll record."

 A total of ten tracks comprised the collection.
 Nine out of the ten tracks on the album were co-written by Smith and Stuart.
 One track, "You Can't Back a Teardrop", was written by Tom Shapiro and Chris Waters.
 The opening track, "How Long", was composed by Stuart, Smith and Harlan Howard.
-According to Smith, "How Long" was the first song she wrote for the album.
-Jurek called the opening of "You Can't Back a Teardrop" to resemble that of Ray Price's "Crazy Arms," however he went on to say the rest of the song was different from "Crazy Arms" because, "it's on the far honky tonk edge, with Stuart leading the band in a driving, rollicking shuffle where fiddles drive a pedal steel ever toward the center of the pathos in the center of the bridge."
+According to Smith, "How Long" was the first song written for the album.
+Jurek compared the opening of "You Can't Back a Teardrop" to that of Ray Price's "Crazy Arms," though he went on to say the rest of the song was different from "Crazy Arms" because, "it's on the far honky tonk edge, with Stuart leading the band in a driving, rollicking shuffle where fiddles drive a pedal steel ever toward the center of the pathos in the center of the bridge."

-Smith herself called the album's ninth track, "When It Comes to You" to resemble that of a rock and roll song, stating that she, "yodeled on the end just to be funny, and they kept it in."
+Smith herself compared the album's ninth track, "When It Comes to You" to that of a rock and roll song, stating that she, "yodeled on the end just to be funny, and they kept it in."
 The ninth track also featured Stuart playing mandolin.
 The second track, "Lonesome" was also written by Smith and Stuart and was said to resemble, "a bluegrass ghost song about love in the ether," according to Jurek.
-The closing song on the album, "A Tale from Taharrie" is departure from any of the other tracks on the album, as it resembles a Celtic song, according to Smith, stating, "We wanted to write a song that sounded like the 1700s.
+The closing song on the album, "A Tale from Tahrarrie" is departure from any of the other tracks on the album, as it resembles a Celtic song, according to Smith, stating, "We wanted to write a song that sounded like the 1700s.
 It came out sounding Irish.
-I made up the name "Taharrie" because it fit the sound."
+I made up the name "Tahrarrie" because it fit the sound."